cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 ## Variables

-Typically in Cypress - you hardly need to ever use `const`, `let`, or `var`.
-When using closures - you'll always have access to the objects that were yielded to you without assigning them.
+Typically in Cypress you hardly need to ever use `const`, `let`, or `var`.
+When using closures you'll always have access to the objects that were yielded to you without assigning them.

 The one exception to this rule is when you are dealing with mutable objects (that change state).
-When things change state, you often want to compare an object's previous value to the next value.
+When things change state you often want to compare an object's previous value to the next value.

 Here's a great use case for a `const`.